JiXiangChua/Cohab/README.md

 `npm install -g expo-cli`

-next you need to clone this repo so you have a copy on your computer. then cd to wherever you cloned and run
+next you need to clone this repo so you have a copy on your computer. if yall can't remember the github stuff just try downloading the zip file and unzipping somewhere. then cd to wherever you cloned/unzipped and run

 `npm install`